carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ### fromPath

-The fromPath factory method create a queue channel emitting one or more files matching the specified glob pattern.
+The `fromPath` factory method create a queue channel emitting one or more files matching the specified glob pattern.

 ~~~
 Channel.fromPath( '/data/big/*.txt' )
 ~~~
 {: .source}

-This example creates a channel and emits as many items as there are files with txt extension in the /data/big folder.
+This example creates a channel and emits as many items as there are files with `txt` extension in the `/data/big` folder.
 Each element is a file object implementing the [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Paths.html) interface.

+> ## asterisks
 > Two asterisks, i.e. **, works like * but crosses directory boundaries.
 This syntax is generally used for matching complete paths.
 Curly brackets specify a collection of sub-patterns.
 {: .callout}

+Table 1.
+Available options
 |Name|	Description|
 |-----|----------|
 |glob |When true interprets characters *, ?, [] and {} as glob wildcards, otherwise handles them as normal characters (default: true)|